 1. Written Policies and Procedures.
 The Hospital has developed and implemented (and will continue to develop and implement) written policies and procedures addressing our commitment to compliance and specific policies and procedures addressing areas of potential fraud and abuse.
 The policies have all been formalized in writing and adopted by the Board of Trustees.
-The Chief Compliance Officer or designee will at least annually (or more frequently as necessary) review all Compliance Program documents and recommend any necessary changes.
+The Chief Compliance Officer or designee will, no less than annually, review these documents to determine if they (i) have been implemented; (ii) are being followed by all Affected Individuals; (iii) are effective and (iv) require any updates.